Sky High Swimming

 The pool is 150 meters (500 feet) long, which is longer than 3 Olympic-sized swimming pools placed end-to-end.
 The entire length is lined with cabanas and lounge chairs and live palm trees.
 At any location it would be impressive.
 But at 200 meters up in the air, this is one swimming pool that can make the most jaded traveler say WOW!

 And the pool isn’t the only attraction atop this mega resort.
 The whole of the roof of the Marina Bay Sands is home to the SkyPark.
 There’s a botanical garden, a high-end restaurant, a night club and an observation deck that juts out upon the world’s largest cantilever platform.
 In the unlikely event you tire of the view from the SkyPark, you can turn your attention to any number of jugglers, magicians and assorted buskers.
-The whole thing is massive—walking the diameter of the SkyPark without stopping would take around 20 minutes.
+The whole thing is massive — walking the diameter of the SkyPark without stopping would take about 20 minutes.

 Now if only they made a life preserver that was also a parachute.